kavenp/Simple_Android_TowerDefense_ITProj/Readme.md

    in the Project view
 4. Go to File -> Build Settings...

-Of steps 5 - 7, only two need to be performed.
+Of the following three, only two need to be performed.
 These are ordered from most to least time consuming to setup.

-5. To run on an Android emulator, select Android and press the Build button
+* To run on an Android emulator, select Android and press the Build button
     1. Open AVD Manager
     2. If no AVDs are available, press Create... and create an AVD
     3. Select an AVD and press Start..., then Launch